alex-l-young/urbansurge/docs/_build/html/_sources/index.rst.txt

 .. :caption:: Contents:

-**UrbanSurge** is a Python library for stormwater system health monitoring.
+**UrbanSurge** is a Python library for stormwater system health monitoring developed in the Albertson Lab at Cornell University.
 The library provides a streamlined way to manage all aspects of a smart stormwater system including:

 * Collection and management of sensor data.